AnthonyLedru/minishop/README.md

 ## Usage

-Start a PHP 5 server (the website only work on php 5).
+Start a PHP 5 server (the website doesn't run on php 7).
 ```
 php -S localhost:8080
 ```